ryardley/ts-bus/README.md

     subscriber: (dispatch, bus) => bus.subscribe("**", (ev) => dispatch(ev.payload))

     /*
-    The boilerplate code can be reduced by using the stateSubscribeDefinition function.
+    The boilerplate code can be reduced by using the stateSubscriber function.
-    subscriber: stateSubscribeDefinition("**")
+    subscriber: stateSubscriber("**")
     */
 });